 The School District classifies funds financed primarily from taxes, intergovernmental receipts (e.g. grants), and other nonexchange transactions as governmental funds.
-The School District's major funds are the General Fund, the Classroom Facilities Maintenance special revenue fund, and the Bond Retirement debt service fund.
+The School District's major funds are the General Fund and the Bond Retirement debt service fund.

 General Fund - The General Fund is used to account for all financial resources, except those required to be accounted for in another fund.
 The General Fund balance is available to the School District for any purpose provided it is expended or transferred according to the general laws of Ohio.